 Below you will find questions that we often receive from clients.
 If you cannot find the answers you are looking for, please contact us at 813-996-3800!

-What types of parasite prevention does the Animal Health Center offer?
+What types of parasite prevention does your hospital offer?

 We offer a variety of products from which you can choose:

 Revolution: Topical 30-day protection from heartworms, fleas, and ear mites.
 It is also efficacious against hookworms and roundworms in cats.